felixojiambo/ethnic_cuisines_backend/README.md

 Description
-Welcome to the Ethnic Cuuisines Recipe Sharing App
+Welcome to the Ethnic Cuisines Recipe Sharing App

 Unlock the power of culinary creativity with our full-stack solution crafted using cutting-edge technologies.